-- Credit card accounts (revolving credit, credit card, personal and joint credit cards) – this includes accounts to track debt for each account is important also.
+- Credit card accounts (revolving credit, credit card, personal and joint credit cards) - this includes accounts tracking each account's debt is also essential.

 - Business accounts (corporation paperwork) - this includes any legal paperwork involving their small business.

-- Hospital and doctor offices accounts – many doctor’s offices offer online accounts so you can access your results.
+- Hospital and doctor offices accounts - many doctors offer online accounts so you can access your results.

-- Insurance log in accounts – these accounts include life, short-term disability, long-term disability, home insurance, renter insurance, auto insurance, business liability insurance, worker’s comp insurance, medical insurance, and dental insurance and any other insurance they may have.
+- Insurance log-in - accounts include life, short-term disability, long-term disability, home insurance, renter insurance, auto insurance, business liability insurance, worker's comp insurance, medical insurance, dental insurance, and any other insurance they may have.

-Finally, make sure your parents have a good and reliable antivirus/antimalware software installed on their system.
-Set up the application so it automatically updates the virus list and any other update needed.
-By doing it this way, your parents will not need to update it on their own and hopefully, will keep their computer free from viruses.
+Finally, ensure your parents have good and reliable antivirus/antimalware software installed on their system.
+Set up the application to automatically update the virus list and any other updates needed.
+By doing it this way, your parents will not need to update it independently and, hopefully, will keep their computer free from viruses.

-Gathering all this information may be daunting for you and your parents but I assure you it will be so helpful in the long run.
-I had to create this list when my parents passed because back then, this type of list didn’t exist.
-It took my brother and I several hours to figure it out.
-I hope this help you and your parents.
+Gathering all this information may be daunting for you and your parents, but I assure you it will be helpful in the long run.
+I had to create this list when my parents passed because back then, this type of list didn't exist.
+It took my brother and me several hours to figure it out.
+I hope this helps you and your parents.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.